SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/Methods/index.md

 ### ReverseLastAsync

 Call [ReverseLastAsync][reverselastasync] to reverse the last transaction.
-The reversal is only possible for the last transaction made and ofcource if it was successful.
+The reversal is only possible for the last transaction made, given that it was successful.

 ### GetPaymentInstrumentAsync